Action creates wisdom. Wisdom creates peace. We take action .

 In the evening, we had Buddhism and meditation classes.
 After a long day of training, we were all tired and restless, and this was when we would get into trouble - falling asleep while reading sutras, talking during class, teasing each other while meditating.
 But our masters were strict.
 On the average day, I would get whacked by the teachers around six times, but that’s not too bad - some boys got whacked more than 10 times.

 When I was nine years old, I was chosen to be part of the Shaolin Temple's ambassador team.
-I had the opportunity to travel to over 45 countries to promote Buddhism and Shaolin Kung Fu and to meet people like Queen Elizabeth II of England, the Russian President Putin, and King Juan Carlos I of Spain.
+I had the opportunity to travel to over 45 countries to promote Buddhism and Shaolin Kung Fu and to meet people like Queen Elizabeth II of England, and King Juan Carlos I of Spain.

 Henry Kissinger, US 56th Secretary of State